garethrepton/garethrepton.github.io/_posts/2018-12-15-Category Theory - Monoids.md

 ## Introduction
 This is the first post on category theory terms, which is sort of like a mathematical version of design patterns in the functional world, but as you might expect they are at a much lower level than the OO design patterns.

-One particularly weird thing to get your head around with category theory terms, is they don't apply to the data type, or the function in isolation.
+One particularly weird thing to get your head around with category theory terms, is they don't apply to the data type or the function in isolation.
 They apply to the function over a given data type, so its worth bearing this in mind when you read about category theory.

 ## What is a Monoid?
 The short description is: